cytoflow/cytoflow/README.md

 A few things.

+* **Free and open-source.**  Use the software free-of-charge; modify it to suit your own needs, then contribute your changes back so the rest of the community can benefit from them.

 * An emphasis on **metadata**.
 CytoFlow assumes that you are measuring fluorescence on several samples that were treated differently: either they were collected at different times, treated with varying levels